Elena Goode

-Elena Goode is an American actress and Ford model.
+Elena Goode is an American actress and model.
 She is known for her role as Jade Taylor on As the World Turns (2006–2007) and her role as Ma in the 2012 film Elliot Loves.

 Personal life

 Goode, born in New York City, graduated from the LaGuardia High School of Performing Arts.
 While a student there, she took part in many productions, including Misanthrope, The Heidi Chronicles, and The Owl and the Pussycat.
 She graduated from the Fashion Institute of Technology.

+Career

+After Goode portrayed Jade on As the World Turns, she made a commercial for Domino's Pizza.